 On June 27, 1967, 126 Marlborough was acquired from Denise Powers Donovan by Miss Mary Angela Cocuzzo and Miss Nancy A. Casey.
 They owned several Back Bay properties which they operated as lodging houses.

-On September 14, 1967, 126 Marlborough was acquired from Mary Cocuzzo and Nancy Casey by Dr. Maurice Machado Osborne, Jr, and his wife, Sydney (Watkins) Osborne.
+On September 14, 1967, 126 Marlborough was acquired from Mary Cocuzzo and Nancy Casey by Dr. Maurice Machado Osborne, Jr, and his wife, Sydney Lewis (Watkins) Osborne.
 Dr. Osborne was director of health services and an associate professor of pediatrics at the New England Medical Center.
+They previously had lived in California where he was director of student health services at Stanford University.
+In the early 1950s, they had lived at 367 Beacon.

 They remodeled the house and occupied it as a single-family dwelling, although it appears to have remained a lodging house in the Building Department records.